2025

 Promo products have evolved in so many ways over the years.
 From the simple pen to new and unique 21st-century items, promo continues to serve as an integral part of our marketing.
 In this category, judges want to see how your promotional product became a lead generator that increased sales.
 Your submission could be a single promo item, or a series of items in a longer campaign.

-Depending on the number and type of entries, judges may break this category into single promo product and promo product campaign (2 or more items)
+Depending on the number and type of entries, judges may break this category into single promo product and promo product campaign (2 or more items).

 Iconic packaging like a robin’s egg blue box or anything Apple, is functional but also immediately recognizable.
 Product packaging is one of the best ways to increase sales and communicate your purpose.
 Judges for this category want to see powerful product packaging that differentiates your brand from the rest of the pack.
 Be sure to focus on the results – how your packaging helped increase sales.